 Airport (OXR) update to Taxiway Reconstruction Soil Storage

-AVGas #1 source of Emissions in America Read more here
+AVGas #1 source of lead Emissions in America – Read more here

 PFAS has been identified by the EPA as a “forever chemical” with a variety of negative health effects including the increased risk of certain cancers in even trace amounts according to the EPA.
-Because OXN maintains the certifications associated with scheduled airline passenger service (a service that ended in 2008), it is required to maintain a firefighting truck that uses a firefighting foam containing PFAS (a new PFAS free foam was introduced in April of 2025).
-As a result of periodic testing of the truck over the years, foam containing PFAS was sprayed on the ground at OXN leading to PFAS pollution of the soil at OXN.
+Because OXR maintains the certification needed to allow scheduled passenger service (a service that ended in 2008), it is required to maintain an ARFF firefighting truck that, until April 2025, used firefighting foam containing PFAS.
+As a result of periodic testing of the truck over the years, foam containing PFAS was sprayed on the ground at OXR leading to PFAS pollution of the soil at OXR.
 This soil needs to be excavated and removed to insure the PFAS does not further contaminate local groundwater (20% of Oxnard’s drinking water comes from groundwater wells) or leach into the harbor.
-It should be noted that the Airport Authority has ongoing testing in several monitoring water wells located at OXN airport property.
+It should be noted that the Airport Authority has ongoing testing in several monitoring water wells located at OXR airport property.
 The tests in 4 of the wells have reported PFAS at levels higher than federal standards since 2023.

 Ventura County and Oxnard City Advisory Commissions and Authorities